Pixofield/keyshapejs/README.md

 Removes an timeline object from the timeline list.
 If the timeline object is not in the timeline list, then this method does nothing.

+Note: the remove() method may change in the future, so using it should be avoided.

     var tls = KeyshapeJS.timelines();
     KeyshapeJS.remove(tls[0]);        // removes the first timeline object KeyshapeJS.add(tls[0]);           // adds the removed object back to the end of the list